datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =hint

-Use `git show` and the ID,
+Use `git show`, the ID, and the filename.
-and then look at the diff for `bin/teeth`.

 *** =pre_exercise_code
 ```{shell}